salahelfatimi/Stock-Building-materials-V2/README.md

 After running the database migrations, you can login to the admin account with the following credentials:

-- Username: root
+- Username: admin
-- Password: 1234
+- Password: admin

 Please make sure to change the admin login credentials as soon as possible for security purposes.